kkoscielniak/node-nozbe/README.md

 * `clientId` is obtained during registration of the application with `registerApp()` function
 * `accessToken` is the end-user's api key provided by `getOAuthAccessToken()` or in Nozbe settings

-All the functions return a **Promise**.
+For more detailed description of `node-nozbe` possibilities visit [API reference](https://kkoscielniak.github.io/node-nozbe/docs/api).

-More detailed documentation of `node-nozbe` with all the functions described is available [here](/docs/API.md).
+## 🗺 Roadmap

-## Roadmap
+The up-to-date roadmap is available [here](https://kkoscielniak.github.io/node-nozbe/docs/roadmap).

-The up-to-date roadmap is available [here](/docs/ROADMAP.md).
+## 🍍 Author

-## Why?
+Main author and maintainer of `node-nozbe` is [Krystian Kościelniak](https://github.com/kkoscielniak).

-The package's sole purpose was to serve as a playground for learning the package development process itself.
-It was never meant to cover all the aspects of the API as I do not need them..
-However, if you are willing to expand its possibilities, feel free to open a Pull Request or an Issue.
+`node-nozbe` is available under the MIT license.
+See the LICENSE file for more info.